Solved: Magento 2.4.x Elastic Search Error: Text Fields are Not Optimised for Operations

 Ever faced an error in Magento that says: “Text Fields are Not Optimised for Operations”?

-“Text fields are not optimised for operations that require per-document field data like aggregations and sorting, so these operations are disabled by default.
+“Text fields are not optimized for operations that require per-document field data like aggregations and sorting, so these operations are disabled by default.
 Please use a keyword field instead.”

 In this blog post, I will provide a complete solution to solve this issue in Magento 2.4.x.